eonu/fpga/projects/combinational/2-led-switch-and/README.md

 ## Inputs

 - `switch_a`: 1-bit input representing the state of the first switch.
-  - Should be controlled by a single toggle switch.
+  - Should be controlled by a single slide switch.

 - `switch_b`: 1-bit input representing the state of the second switch.
-  - Should be controlled by a single toggle switch.
+  - Should be controlled by a single slide switch.

 ## Outputs